roysubs/custom_bash/README.md

 [//]: <> (This is how to do a comment in Markdown that will not be visible in HTML.)

-This project auto-configure common settings for most Linux distros (CentOS/Ubuntu/Debian based plus others).
-Additional specific tools for WSL are included that only load when WSL is detected.
-A single script `custom_loader.sh` sets everything up and the project can be easily uninstalled simply by removing the two lines at the end of `~/.bashrc` that call `.custom`.
+Auto-configure common settings to be cross-platform for most Linux distros (CentOS/Ubuntu/Debian etc).
+Specific tools for WSL are included but that only load if WSL is detected.
+By sourcing a single script `custom_loader.sh`, this sets everything up and puts the `.custom` script into `~` which is then invoked by `~/.bashrc` at shell startup.

+Goal was to keep all modifications outside of main bash configuration files, so that the changes do not pollute main configuration files to create a hard to maintain environment.
+Removal is then as simple as removing the two lines added at the end of `~/.bashrc` where it calls `~/.custom`.

-The project keeps all modifications outside of main bash configuration files so does not create a confusing setup.
-The goal is to setup a usable / comfortable environment with essential settings in `~/.vimrc`, `~/.inputrc` and useful tools without a few hours of setup.
-The project can also be used a template.
-Run `git clone` then customise as required.
-If there are any fixes or additional tools that this project would benefit from, please email me at **roysubs@hotmail.com** and we can add into the main project.
+The goal is to setup a usable / comfortable environment with essential settings in `~/.vimrc`, `~/.inputrc` and useful tools without requiring the time it normally takes to setup a sensible environment.
+Run `git clone` to take a copy and then customise by adding other settings as required.
+For fixes / additional tools that would be useful in the main project would benefit from, email **roysubs@hotmail.com** and we can add into the main project.

+Default setups: Installation of various small packages that are a useful baseline to have on any new system.
+Setup of colour syntax highlighting on all `cat` output (by using the `bat` tool).
+Functions to help with various system tasks.
+Some simple banner setups that are cosmetic but can be nice to have.
+Many aliases and functions to make for a more consistent cross-platform setup.

 # Install the Linux custom tools